-Tricia Bacon, PhD, is an Assistant Professor at American University’s School of Public Affairs and author of Why Terrorist Organizations Form International Alliancesforthcoming with University of Pennsylvania Press in May 2018.
+Tricia Bacon, PhD, is an Associate Professor at American University’s School of Public Affairs.
+She directs the Policy Anti-Terrorism Hub at American University.
+She is the author of Why Terrorist Organizations Form International Alliances, published with University of Pennsylvania Press in May 2018.

-Prior to joining the faculty at American University, Dr. Bacon worked on counterterrorism for over ten years at the Department of State, including in the Bureau of Intelligence and Research, the Bureau of Counterterrorism, and the Bureau of Diplomatic Security.
-She conducted research and analysis on counterterrorism issues in South Asia, East Africa, North Africa, and Europe.
+Prior to her employment at American University, Dr. Bacon worked on counterterrorism for over ten years at the Department of State, including in the Bureau of Intelligence and Research, the Bureau of Counterterrorism, and the Bureau of Diplomatic Security.
+Her work on counterterrorism in the intelligence community received numerous accolades, and she conducted research and analysis on counterterrorism, with a focus on South Asia and Africa.

 Dr. Bacon serves on the Countering Terrorism & Extremism Program Advisory Council for the Middle East Institute and the editorial board of Studies in Conflict and Terrorism as well as Terrorism and Political Violence.

 Her research focuses on terrorist and insurgent groups' behavior and decision-making, U.S. counterterrorism policy, and the role of intelligence in national security decision-making.
 She has published articles on terrorist group alliances, terrorist leadership, terrorist safe havens, and other related topics.